paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-27-wellington.markdown

 The city markets itself under the slogan 'Absolutely, Positively, Wellington', which is sort of like working with somebody who constantly says "you don't have to be mad to work here -- but it helps!" before breaking into an annoying laugh.

-{% figure "The Wellington Cable Car takes passengers from Lambton Quay in the CBD to the suburb of Kelburn, and the Wellington Botanic Garden" %}
+{% figure caption:'The Wellington Cable Car takes passengers from Lambton Quay in the CBD to the suburb of Kelburn, and the Wellington Botanic Garden' %}
 ![](/assets/images/2010/01/wellington_cable_car.jpg)
 {% endfigure %}